-Stephen is an associate at KRZ, having joined the firm after graduating magna cum laude from the University of Maine School of Law in May of 2016.
-He primarily works in the fields of general civil litigation, personal injury, employment, maritime and admiralty law, though he also has experience working on immigration matters, family law, probate and estate planning, juvenile justice issues, criminal and domestic violence cases.
+Stephen joined KRZ after graduating magna cum laude from the University of Maine School of Law in 2016.
+He primarily works in the fields of maritime and admiralty law, personal injury, family law, probate and estate planning, and general civil litigation.
 Stephen is admitted to practice law in all federal and state courts in Maine.

 Maine Trial Lawyers Association (MTLA), Amicus Curiae Committee

 Maine State Bar Association (MSBA)